 The ISO shall calculate and post ATC values for its Internal and External Interfaces and for Scheduled Lines.
 The ISO’s Interfaces represent a defined set of transmission facilities that separate Locational Based Marginal Pricing (LBMP) Load Zones within the New York Control Area and that separate the New York Control Area from adjacent Control Areas.
 External Interfaces may be represented by one or more Proxy Generator Buses for scheduling and dispatching purposes.
 Each Proxy Generator Bus may be associated with distinct, posted ATC values.
 Scheduled Lines represent a transmission facility or set of transmission facilities that provide a separate scheduling path interconnecting the ISO to an adjacent Control Area.
 Each Scheduled Line is associated with a distinct Proxy Generator bus for which the ISO separately posts ATC.

 ATC shall be calculated and posted after the close of the ISO’s Day-Ahead Market and Real-Time Market for all Internal and External Interfaces and for Scheduled Lines.
-ATC is also posted two days to eighteen months in advance of the Dispatch Day to accommodate Pre-Scheduled Transaction Requests at External Interfaces.

-The ISO shall calculate ATC values using a methodology that reflects its provision of transmission service under an LBMP system and the schedules produced by its Day-Ahead Market and Real-Time Market software (except with respect to Pre-Scheduled Transactions).
+The ISO shall calculate ATC values using a methodology that reflects its provision of transmission service under an LBMP system and the schedules produced by its Day-Ahead Market and Real-Time Market software.
 The ISO shall not limit Transmission Customers’ ability to schedule Firm Transmission Service across Internal Interfaces based on ATC values.
 If the posted ATC value for an Interface is zero that is an indication that the Interface is congested.
 The ISO may, however, still be able to provide additional Firm Transmission Service over Internal Interfaces for Transmission Customers that are willing to pay congestion charges by redispatching New York State Power System.

 9.2 Methodology for Computing Firm and Non-Firm ATC

-The ISO shall calculate and post Firm ATC and Non-Firm ATC from two days to eighteen months in advance of the Dispatch Day based on accepted Pre-scheduled Transaction Requests across External Interfaces.

 The ISO also calculates Firm ATC based on the market schedules determined using its Security Constrained Unit Commitment (“SCUC”) process for the Day-Ahead Market and its Real-Time Commitment (“RTC”) and Real-Time Dispatch (“RTD”) (together, “Real-Time Scheduling” (“RTS”)) process for the Real-Time Market.
 These Firm ATC values shall be posted after the close of the Day-Ahead Market and Real-Time Market for all Interfaces and Scheduled Lines.

 For all purposes and for all time periods, the ISO calculates and posts Firm ATC by first determining Total Transfer Capability (“TTC”) and then subtracting Firm Transmission Flow Utilization and Transmission Reserve Margin (“TRM”).
 Thus: